AUTOMATIC1111/stable-diffusion-webui/Install-and-Run-on-NVidia-GPUs.md

 ## Linux

-Copypaste these commands to install webui to your current directory:
+Enter these commands, which will install webui to your current directory:

 ```
 sudo apt install git python3.10 python3.10-venv -y